The Pines Resident & Family Portal

 Please use the "Stay Informed" tool to get regular updates and to stay informed on important family news.

-In collaboration with Public Health, the Cedar home area remains in a Respiratory Outbreak.
-There is a total of nine (9) residents with respiratory symptoms such as runny nose, cough, and/or congestion.
+In collaboration with Public Health, the Oak home area remains in a Respiratory Outbreak.
+Currently, ten (10) residents are isolated with respiratory symptoms such as a runny nose, nasal congestion, cough, and/or sneezing.
 Respiratory isolation only requires ONE symptom for isolation.
-Masks are now required on this unit, so please ensure you are following proper hand hygiene and respiratory precautions.
-Family members of those affected have been notified.
+Masks are now required in this home area, so please ensure you are following proper hand hygiene and respiratory precautions.
+Persons of importance to those affected have been notified.

 The following infection control measures are to be implemented and followed:

-• Surgical Masks are required in the Cedar Home Area
+• Surgical Masks are required in the Oak Home Area

 • Ensure the Public Health 4 moments of Hand Hygiene are followed